ngachili187/ngachili187/README.md

 - 👋 Hi, I’m @ngachili187
 - 👀 I’m interested in NLP
 - 🌱 I’m currently learning TensorFlow
-- 💞️ I’m looking to collaborate SOcial Media sentiment analysis
+- 💞️ I’m looking to collaborate Social Media sentiment analysis
 - 📫 How to reach me phone or email if you can find them

 <!---